 - Stricker & Tiedeman Ponds, located along Middleton Street.
 Middleton’s pioneer settlers knew the area had been frequented by early Native Americans because they easily gathered arrowheads and other artifacts from the soil surface.
 However, the habitation was not proved scientifically until 1977 when excavations by the State Historical Society found pottery with Aztalan decorations near Stricker Pond.
 That evidence dated the Middleton occupation to the late Woodland era, approximately 1000 A.D.
 In 1979 the site was added to the National Register of Historic Places.
 The City of Middleton now protects the ponds as a park and nature conservancy.

-- Not only is the Middleton Visitor Center a great place to get tips on the best places to eat and shop, it’s also a historic train depot and museum!
-Built in 1856, the depot was an active passenger station until 1960.
-It’s listed on the National Registry.
+- Not only is the Middleton Visitor Center a great place to get tips on the best places to eat and shop in Middleton (check out our visitors’ guide!), it’s also a historic train depot and museum.
+The first depot was built in 1856, along with the railroad, but both the first and second depots were lost to fires.
+The visitor center is in the third Middleton depot, built in 1895.
+This depot was an active passenger station until 1960 and served freight until 1975.
+It’s listed on the National Register of Historic Places.

-- Our Historic Downtown Walking Tour will guide you through 200 years of Middleton’s fascinating past.
+- Our Historic Walking Tour will guide visitors through 160 years of Middleton’s fascinating past.
 Stroll past historic homes and early businesses.
 The tour passes some of Middleton’s great restaurants, so there are plenty of places to pause and relax on your tour.

-- Middleton’s first official inn, dating back to the mid-nineteenth century, is now the acclaimed restaurant, 1847 at the Stamm House.
-Legend has it the inn was once a stop on the Underground Railroad.
-It was also a former stagecoach stop and speakeasy.
+- One of Middleton’s first inns, dating back to the mid-19th century, is now the acclaimed restaurant, 1847 at the Stamm House.
+It was once a stop for stagecoaches traveling along what is now Century Avenue, and rumor has it that one of its former incarnations was as a speakeasy.